TheUnrealZaka/podman-wordpress-mysql/README.md

-# Manual to install WordPress with MySQL using an Ubuntu image
+# Manual to install WordPress with MySQL using a Fedora image

 ## Index
 1. [Introduction](#1-Introduction)